Northern Minnesota

 (Grand Portage State Park)

-A North West Co. fur trade post.
-The stockaded trade fort proper was located near Pigeon River, and the stockaded depot was located on Lake Superior at Grand Portage.
+A North West Co. fur trade post, probably rebuilt in 1785.
+The stockaded trade fort proper was located at the western end of the portage trail, on the Pigeon River near Partridge Falls, and the stockaded depot was located at the eastern end of the portage at the landing on Lake Superior at Grand Portage Bay.
+Peter and David Grant (North West Co.) built a new post in 1793, a little to the east of the old post.
 A 1938 reconstruction of the trading post is now located in Grand Portage.

-The XY Company operated the Grand Portage Post in 1797.
-The American Fur Co. also built a post here (1817 - 1840's).
+The XY Company operated the Grand Portage Post in 1797, also with posts at both ends of the portage trail.
+The American Fur Co. also built a post here later (1817 - 1840's).
 An independent British trade post may have been located here as early as 1765.
 The area is now part of the Grand Portage Indian Reservation.

 (1844), Moose Lake

-An American Fur Co. trading post located near Rainy Lake.
+An American Fur Co. trading post located near the Rainy River's outlet to Rainy Lake.
 Also known as Isle House.
+It was still operating in 1823.
+Also known as Bouys Post.

 (1732 - 1754), Magnusson Island